Help us improve your experience.

 • Rogue APs are any wireless APs installed on your wired network without authorization.
 Typically, this AP is connected to the LAN through an Ethernet cable.
 The intent of rogues can be malicious, such as to gain illicit access to the network, or benign, such as an employee setting up their own Wi-Fi hotspot to cover a perceived deadspot.
 Rogue clients are users who've connected to the rogue AP.

-• Malicious Neighbor APs are not connected to your network, but they lurk in the vicinity and may have both the strongest signal and no authorization requirements.
-As a result, clients may connect to the neighbor AP, assuming that it's yours and is secure.
+• Neighbor APs are not connected to your network, but Juniper Mist detects them in the vicinity.
+Because these nearby APs typically have a strong signal, clients might connect to the neighbor AP, assuming that it's yours and is secure.
 Neighbor APs can also be a way for users in your facility to get around security restrictions on your network, such as streaming music or accessing blocked sites, or to avoid paying for services.
 Nonmalicious neighbor APs are SSIDs from another organization.
 In other words, legitimate SSIDs belonging to one organization will also be listed as neighbors for another organization.

 • Honeypots, also known as Evil Twins, are unauthorized APs that advertise your SSID, typically with the goal of capturing client login credentials.
 Here, a bad actor may copy or approximate your Wi-Fi hotspot, spoof your organization's login screen, and then collect the username and password of unsuspecting users as they try to login to "your" network.
 The bad actor can then use the credentials to log in to your actual network and wreak whatever havoc they have in mind.
 Non-malicious Honeypots are SSIDs from another organization that are broadcasting the same WLAN.